-During the three months ended March 31, 2020, we incurred accrual basis capital expenditures of \$9.4 million.
+During the six months ended June 30, 2020, we incurred accrual basis capital expenditures of \$10.6 million.
 These expenditures were primarily related to drilling the South East Etame 4P appraisal wellbore and drilling and completing the South East Etame 4H development well.
-The Consortium completed drilling two development wells and two appraisal wellbores required under the terms of the PSC Extension during the 2019/2020 drilling campaign with the last appraisal wellbore being completed in February 2020.
+The Consortium (VAALCO together with the other joint venture owners in the Etame Marin block) completed drilling two development wells and two appraisal wellbores required under the terms of the PSC Extension during the 2019/2020 drilling campaign with the last appraisal wellbore being completed in February 2020.

-As a result of the current crude oil price environment and the significant economic disruptions caused by COVID-19, we have ceased or deferred discretionary capital spending.
-We expect any capital expenditures made during 2020 will be funded by cash on hand and cash flow from operations.
-We intend to manage any future capital expenditures levels in view of the existing and expected pricing environment.
+As a result of the current crude oil price environment and the significant economic disruptions caused by COVID-19, we have ceased or deferred discretionary capital spending, and there are no remaining material non-discretionary capital expenditures anticipated for the balance of 2020.
+We expect any capital expenditures made during the remainder of 2020 will be funded by cash on hand and cash flow from operations.
+We intend to manage any future capital expenditure levels in view of the existing and expected pricing environment.
 Under the PSC extension, the Consortium is also required to complete two technical studies by September 16, 2020 at an estimated cost of \$1.3 million gross (\$0.4 million, net to VAALCO).
 These studies are underway and are expected to be completed on a timely basis.